 The momentum to recognize the OpenDaylight Project as the standard open source software-defined networking (SDN) continues to grow.
-Established to accelerate the adoption of SDN and Network Functions Virtualization (NFV), OpenDaylight provides an open platform for network programmability designed to enable SDN and create a solid NFV foundation for all sizes of networks.
+Established to accelerate the adoption of SDN and Network Functions Virtualization (NFV), OpenDaylight provides an open platform for network programmability and cloud computing designed to enable SDN and create a solid NFV foundation for all sizes of networks.

-The purpose of SDN is to enable a network to adapt to the requirements of applications deployed on it, rather than having applications be constrained by network limitations.
+The purpose of SDN is to enable a network to adapt to the requirements of applications deployed on it, rather than having the content be constrained by network limitations.
 Virtualized network functions (VNFs) and applications such as Hadoop require agile, flexible networks for full functionality, and OpenDaylight offers the implementation needed.

 In the first of a series of articles, we present an overview of the OpenDaylight architecture so you can see the components and how they work together to enable SDN and NFV.
 Future articles will present use cases and show you how to implement the technology.
 But before we get into technical details, let’s take a look at the growth of OpenDaylight.